-Always.
-100% of the time.
-Regardless of what the diet is.
+This is ALWAYS true… 100% of the time… regardless of what kind of diet it is.

-A caloric deficit = the sole cause of fat loss and the sole requirement of an effective weight loss diet.
+A caloric deficit is the sole cause of fat loss and the sole requirement of an effective weight loss diet.

 What About Carbs?

-We’ve now reached the point where you’re supposed to be pointing out that low carb diets work (I even said so myself), yet they have nothing to do with calories.
+We’ve now reached the point where you’re probably realizing that low carb diets work (hell, I even said so myself), yet they have nothing to do with calories.

 No counting calories.
 No eating fewer calories.
 And certainly no caloric deficits.